JvanKatwijk/qt-dab/README.md

 Step 2
 -----------------------------------------------------------------

 While there are dozens of configuration options, take note of the following ones:

 * Note on configuring DABsticks (i.e. RTLSDR type devices).
-The Windows support library does not seem to be vapable of closing the library and reopening it on switching channels.
+The Windows support library does not seem to be capable of closing the library and reopening it on switching channels.
 Therefore a special version of the library is made, that is used for both Windows and Linux.

  * For including "soapy" in the configuration, soapy  software should have been installed, so leave them commented out when not available. iF

-:information_source: Note that "pluto-2" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.
+:information_source: Note that "pluto" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.

 For X64 PC's one may choose the option `CONFIG+=PC` (for selecting SSE instructions).
 If unsure, use `CONFIG+=NO_SSE`.